The major difference between Czech and American Easter, is that Czech Republic has an Easter Monday celebration.

 On Easter Monday, the custom in the villages calls for “whipping” of the girls and women to commemorate Christ’s whipping before he was crucified.
 Boys and men braid the whips from willow branches.

 The teams head out early in the morning on Easter Monday.
-The ladies of the house always have ready ribbons to tie to the whips, shots of plum brandy and colored eggs.
+The ladies of the house have readied the ribbons to tie to the whips, shots of plum brandy and colored eggs.
 The leader of the team carries the longest whip with the most ribbons.

-Slovak variation on Monday Easter features pouring water or cologne on girls and women.
+Slovak variation on Monday Easter feature pouring water or cologne on girls and women.

 Women color the eggs quite often in onion skins for natural brown look.
 Depending on the region, the Easter feast features “kolache,” a festive traditional pastry of modest origins.
 Kolache are common also in Czech communities across the USA; Cedar Rapids, Bannister, West Texas and countless others.

 Easter lamb baked like a pound cake with decorated eggs.